 If you opt out you may register your child for bussing at a later date, however, please note that it may take longer than normal to process new registrations due to enhanced safety protocols.

-Your child’s bus number and pick up/drop off times will be available through the NWOSSC Parent Portal by the last week of August.
+Your child’s bus number and pick up/drop off times are available through the NWOSSC Parent Portal.
 You will need to sign up for the Parent Portal using your child’s Ontario Education Number (OEN) which can be found on their report card.

 In order to facilitate efficient contact tracing, assigned seating will be used on all school buses.
-Priority will be given to seating students with others from the same household, students from the same classroom, and students in the same grade/school.
+Students who live in the same household or are in the same classroom cohort will be seated together where possible.

 Respiratory and hand hygiene are critical strategies that limit the transmission of viruses.
 Students are encouraged to wash their hands thoroughly and/or use hand sanitizer prior to going to the bus stop.

-Students in grades 4 to grade 12 are required to wear a mask, and masks are recommended for students in Kindergarten to grade 3.
+Students in grades 1 to grade 12 are required to wear a mask, and masks are recommended for students in Kindergarten.

 Reviewing basic school bus safety rules is also critical, particularly for first time riders.
 Parents are encouraged to check out the First Rider Program online.
-We are not able to offer in-person bus rides prior to the start of the school year, but these videos and activities will help your new student prepare for their first bus ride.
+These videos and activities will help your student prepare for their first bus ride.

 We encourage students of all ages to watch the video below to learn more about COVID-19 safety procedures on the bus.

-Parents/Guardians must assess their child’s health before sending them on the bus or dropping them off at school.
-Please use the links below to access resources on COVID-19 safety and a self-assessment tool.
+Parents/Guardians must assess their child’s health daily before sending them on the bus or dropping them off at school.
+Please use the link below to access Ontario’s COVID-19 school and child care screening.

-Parents will be required to pick up their child at the bus stop or at the school immediately upon identification of symptoms of COVID-19 and must have a plan in place to do so.
+Parents may be required to pick up their child at the school upon identification of symptoms of COVID-19 and must have a plan in place to do so.

 Students who begin displaying symptoms of COVID-19 while on the bus will be isolated on the bus, to the extent possible.
 The student will be required or asked to wear a mask during the trip to school.
 The school will be notified of the situation upon arrival and appropriate protocols will be followed.